 Inheritance tax

-The new rules
+The new rules from 6 April 2025

 Income and gains

-The FIG regime for non-doms
+The FIG regime

 Taxation of offshore structures

-Capital payments received by a UK tax resident beneficiary by 5 April 2025, during a period when the taxpayer claimed the remittance basis, will continue to be taxable when remitted to the UK, provided the capital payment was matched to foreign income and gains arising to the non-UK tax resident trust (as is the case under the current rules).
+Capital payments received by a UK tax resident beneficiary by 5 April 2025, during a period when the taxpayer claimed the remittance basis, continue to be taxable when remitted to the UK, provided the capital payment was matched to foreign income and gains arising to the non-UK tax resident trust (as was the case under the previous rules).
 If a beneficiary has an unmatched capital payment brought forward on 6 April 2025, this will become taxable when it matches to future relevant income or gains of the trust structure.

 In respect of income, the settlor will be taxable on the gross income before the deduction of expenses unless they would be deductible were they incurred by the settlor personally.
 For example, qualifying rental property expenses would be deductible, but the fees of non-UK resident trustees or directors, and investment management fees, will generally not be deductible.